The Wager (1998 film)

-The Wager is a 1998 short film, running approximately 19 minutes.
-The film was directed by Aaron Woodley, and it starred Peter Blais, Barclay Hope, and Valerie Boyle. was the film's executive producer.
+The Wager is a 1998 Canadian drama short film written and directed by Aaron Woodley.
+It stars Peter Blais, Barclay Hope, and Valerie Boyle.
+Denise Cronenberg was one of the film's executive producers.

 Synopsis

-A dark and humorous suspense drama which begins late one night as Richard is entering his apartment.
-He encounters an odd man dressed in his underwear and holding a box.
+A dark and humorous suspense drama which begins late one night as Richard (Hope) is entering his apartment.
+He encounters an odd man (Blais) dressed in his underwear and holding a box.
 The stranger proposes a series of morbid wagers referring to what may be hiding within.
 Each one is more disturbing and profound than the previous, and all lead toward a life-or-death gamble and a startling, unexpected conclusion.

+Release

+The film premiered in May 1998 at the CFC Worldwide Short Film Festival.
+It was later screened at various Canadian and American film festivals before being broadcast on CBC Television's Canadian Reflections in February 1999.